calguy1000/obsidian_rest/README.md

 This project is an Express application running in a Docker environment.
 It provides a simple API for file management with shared key authentication.

+This project does not provide an Obsidian plugin.
+It directly modifies the markdown files of an Obsidian vault.

+I wrote this package in order to be able to play with my obsidian vault from within an alexa skill so it has only the functionality I thought that I may need.
+I also wrote this project because at the same time I was experimenting with node.js, express and all of that, alexa skills (python) and docker/docker-compose.
+I have attempted to provide a reasonable amount of documentation, however your mileage may vary.

 ## Features

 - List files